History of the Bryan School

 The history of the Bryan School goes back to the opening of The State Normal and Industrial School in 1892, when the Commercial Department was one of three original branches of the University.
 As the institution grew from the North Carolina College for Women and then the Woman’s College of the University of North Carolina, more business programs were added.
 As the college became coeducational the name was changed to The University of North Carolina at Greensboro in 1963.
 Just six years later, in 1969, action was taken to establish the School of Business and Economics.

 The existing structure was completed in 1979.
-In 1987, in honor of local businessman and philanthropist, Joseph Bryan, the school was renamed the Joseph M. Bryan School of Business and Economics in 1987 in honor of local businessman and philanthropist Joseph Bryan.
+In 1987, in honor of local businessman and philanthropist, Joseph Bryan, the school was renamed the Joseph M. Bryan School of Business and Economics.
 The Bryan building, home of the business school, was completed in 1979.